IMSY-DKFZ/simpa/CONTRIBUTING.md

 5. Perform test driven development on feature branch.
       A new implemented feature / a bug fix should be accompanied by a test.
       Additionally, all previously existing tests must still pass after the contribution.
+6. Run pre-commit hooks and make sure all hooks are passing.
-6. Once development is finished, create a pull request including your changes.
+7. Once development is finished, create a pull request including your changes.
       For more information on how to create pull request, see GitHub's [about pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
-7. A member of the core development team will review your pull request and potentially require further changes (see [Contribution review and integration](#contribution-review-and-integration)).
+8. A member of the core development team will review your pull request and potentially require further changes (see [Contribution review and integration](#contribution-review-and-integration)).
       Once all remarks have been resolved, your changes will be merged into the develop branch.